thomashampson/sandbox-1/README.md

 # Sandbox

 Keep all of the random stuff we try here.

+Inserting a conflict